Skip to content

 The Good

-Square is extremely popular.
-Probably one of the biggest reasons it is, the software is free.
-You are charged 2.6% + .10 per card swipe, dip, or tap.
-But there's also no contract.
+There are multiple pricing tiers You are charged 2.6% + .10¢ per card swipe, chip, or tap, but there's also no contract.
 For restaurants that have high volume and low tickets, this might be a method that ends up costing too much.

-However, it is an advanced solution without additional fees.
-It integrates with QuickBooks, Xero, WooCommerce, or even Magento.
-The applications that run within the software continue to grow, as well, meaning you can continue to add value to your payment system to understand your business better.
-The ecosystem is one of the most valuable points of this particular POS system.
+It integrates with QuickBooks, Xero, WooCommerce, and even Magento.
+The applications that run within the software also continue to grow, meaning you can continue to add value to your payment system and better understand your business.

 Could Be Better

-As we've pointed out earlier, systems that are built to be the solution "for all" tend to have issues in integrations, but Square does have a separate version for restaurants.
-This generally helps, but there are some additional features that should be seen that really aren't that strong.
+As we've pointed out earlier, systems built to be the solution "for all" tend to have integration issues, but Square does have a separate version for restaurants.

 Conclusion

-Even though there are a lot of other options available, these are the ones we've found to be the best for restaurants specifically.
-If you'd like to talk about the best way to put together your restaurant's POS system, feel free to fill out the contact form below and we'll be more than happy to help you.
+If you'd like to discuss the best way to set up your restaurant's POS system, feel free to fill out the contact form below.
+We'll be more than happy to help.

 What part of your bookkeeping system could you improve?